 Officially, if you are from Afghanistan, Algeria, Saudi Arabia, Bangladesh, Iran, Iraq, Nigeria, Pakistan, Sri Lanka, or Sudan, you are not eligible for a visa on arrival and will need to apply in advance at the closest Cambodian embassy in your home country (although all but citizens of Nigeria can apply online for an e-visa a minimum of 20 working days in advance).
 For citizens of these countries, the visa requirements are far more onerous.
 At a minimum, you’ll need a return ticket and sponsor letter or letter of invitation from an employer or organization.
 Be aware that although residents from African countries are technically eligible for Cambodia visas, many are denied on arrival.

 What you need to apply for a visa to Cambodia:

-- A passport that is valid for at least another three to six months (reports vary, but they aren’t usually very concerned about this) and has at least one blank page
+- A passport that is valid for at least six months and has at least one blank page

 Where to apply for a Cambodian visa:

 At the airport.
 If you’re from most countries, you can get a visa on arrival at the Phnom Penh, Siem Reap, and Sihanoukville airports.
 You do not need to do anything in advance — you’ll be given an immigration card to fill out on the plane and you just need to get in line on arrival with your immigration card, cash (in US dollars), and passport.
 There is an ATM at the airport in arrivals that dispenses US dollars if you don’t have any on hand.